|

 Our patented CMOS MEMS Micro-hotplates technology provides the key technology platform for our Metal oxide (MOX) gas sensors by enabling sensor miniaturisation, significantly lower power consumption and ultra-fast response times for a wide range of applications.

+Our Micro-hotplates are suspended in a high reliability membrane and act as heater elements for a metal oxide-based sensing material.
+The Micro-hotplates contain electrodes that measure the resistance of the sensing material.
+Reactions to target gases cause material resistance changes at temperatures between 200oC to 400oC.
 For reducing gases such as Carbon Monoxide (CO) a reaction takes place with the pre-adsorbed oxygen of the sensing material which decreases the resistance of the sensor.
 For oxidising gases such as Nitrogen Dioxide (NO2) the resistance increases.
 The magnitude of the resistive changes depends on the metal oxide composition/structure and the operating temperature of the sensor.
 Figure 1 illustrates the MOX gas sensor structure and how the resistance of the sensing material changes when gas molecules react on the surface.

-The relationship between sensor resistance and the concentration of the target gas is non-linear and can be expressed by the following equation over a certain range of gas concentration:
+The relationship between sensor resistance and the concentration of the target gas is non-linear and can be expressed by the following equation over a certain range of gas concentration: Where

 R(C) is the resistance of the film at gas concentration C